HopeWest

 Description

-Founded in 1993, HopeWest emphasizes the integration of hospice, palliative care, and grief services to have the most impact in a community.
+Founded in 1993, HopeWest emphasizes the integration of PACE, dementia support, hospice, palliative care, and grief services.
 By working with local physicians, nursing home providers, community partners and families, they tailor programs to meet the individual needs of each rural community they serve.
+HopeWest is headquartered in Grand Junction but maintains offices in four surrounding rural counties.

-A unique distinguisher of the organization is its volunteers.
-More than 1,300 volunteers provide companionship for patients and families, assist with grief support groups, help with music and art projects, greet customers at Heirlooms for Hospice, and much more.
-HopeWest strives to one day be able to provide one volunteer to every single patient.
+HopeWest is supported by a robust and dedicated volunteer base.
+In 2024, 1,085 volunteers contributed a total of 82,276 hours.
+Volunteers provide companionship for patients and families, assist with grief support groups, help with music and art projects, greet customers at Heirlooms for Hospice, and much more.
 The experiences of one HopeWest volunteer are described in The Rural Monitor article, Coming Full Circle.

 Services offered